SaltStick and Dysautonomia:

 In mid November 2016 we are teaming up with Dysautonomia International to launch SaltStick’s brand new product, Vitassium.

 - The ONLY capsule that is formulated to provide sodium and potassium in a balanced buffered form for individuals seeking to increase their sodium intake.

 - Vitassium helps maintain electrolyte levels, support healthy blood pressure, reduce fatigue, support cognitive function, and reduce dizziness due to low blood pressure.

 - We donate 10% of Vitassium sales to Dysautonomia International.

 Join the SaltStick Vitassium Club!

-The Vitassium Club is strictly for individuals with dysautonomia, POTS or EDS that use SaltStick as a daily supplement.
+The Vitassium Club is strictly for individuals with dysautonomia, POTS or EDS that use SaltStick as a medical food.
 If this describes you, or a child or dependent you care for, then we encourage you to join the Vitassium Club today.

 - Vitassium Club members get the best price on Vitassium and other SaltStick Electrolytes when they order at shopsaltstick.com.
 No need to enter coupons or promos at checkout!

 - Vitassium Club members are the first to know about new medical literature, special promotions and and new products.